 Are Online Doctorate Degrees Credible?

-An online doctorate degree earned from an accredited university is just as credible, legit and highly respected as a degree earned on campus.
-In fact, unless you attended an online-only university or you specify it in your resume, employers won’t even know you earned your degree online!
+An online doctorate degree earned from an accredited university can be just as credible, legit, and highly respected as a degree earned on campus.
+In fact, unless you attended an online-only university or specify it in your resume, employers typically won’t even know you earned your degree online!

 What makes a degree creditable, be it online or traditional, is accreditation.
-To be accredited, schools must meet very strict standards established by a board or agency.
+To become regionally accredited, schools must meet very strict standards established by a board or agency.

-To find out if a school or program you are considering is accredited, try searching the U.S. Department of Education’s database.
+To find out if a school or program you are considering is accredited, you can search for it in the US Department of Education’s database.

 How Long Does It Take to Earn an Online Doctorate Degree?

-It takes most students 4-9 years to earn a doctorate.
+It takes most students 4 to 9 years to earn a doctorate.
 That’s a pretty big window, but there are a lot of variables to consider.

 Editorial Listing ShortCode:

-How quickly you are able to finish will depend on your area of study, school or program, and whether you are full or part time.
-If you are able to study full-time, and/or already hold a master’s in the field, you may be able to finish sooner.
+How quickly you are able to finish will depend on your area of study, school or program, and whether you attend full-time or part-time.
+If you are able to study full-time and already hold a master’s in the field, you may be able to finish sooner.

 How Much Does It Cost to Earn an Online Doctorate Degree?

-According to a 2017-2018 report from the National Center for Education Statistics (NCES), the average published yearly tuition and fees for graduate programs was $19,314 for public institutions, and $25,929 for private institutions.
+According to a 2019-2020 report from the National Center for Education Statistics (NCES), the average published yearly tuition and fees for graduate programs was $12,410 for in-state. public institutions and $26,597 for private institutions.

-Most schools charge the same tuition rate to online and on-campus students, but occasionally the online programs are cheaper.
+Most schools charge the same tuition rate to online and on-campus students, but occasionally, online programs are cheaper.
 Here’s why:

 - Often schools don’t charge out-of-state tuition fees to online students.
-You pay the same rate whether you live across the street or across the country.
+At these schools, you’ll pay the same rate whether you live across the street or across the country.

-- Online students don’t have additional expenses like campus fees, commuting costs and parking fees, and often do not have to purchase expensive textbooks and course materials.
+- Online students typically don’t have as many additional expenses, like campus fees, commuting costs, and parking fees, and often do not have to purchase expensive textbooks and course materials.

-Yes!
-Online doctoral students should plan to fill out the FAFSA and seek private grants and scholarships, but typically the bulk of the financial aid at this level comes from fellowships.
+Yes. many doctoral students are able to receive financial aid!
+Online doctoral students may fill out the FAFSA and seek private grants and scholarships, but typically the bulk of the financial aid at this level comes from fellowships.

 A fellowship is a merit-based grant awarded to a doctoral student to support his or her further research into a specific subject.
-The grant may come from the government, the university, an organization or a private company, and can cover tuition as well as living expenses.
+The grant may come from the government, the university you are attending, an organization, or a private company and may cover tuition as well as living expenses.

-Online doctoral programs are an investment of time, effort and money, but there is usually a significant pay off.
-According to 2020 data from the Bureau of Labor Statistics (BLS), workers with a doctorate earned $386 per week more than those with a master’s degree – that’s a difference of $20,072 over a year!
+Online doctoral programs are an investment of time, effort, and money, but there is usually a significant payoff.
+According to data from the Bureau of Labor Statistics (BLS), workers with doctorate degrees earn on average $335 more per week than those with master’s degrees.
+That’s a difference of $17,420 in a year!

 Editorial Listing ShortCode:

 The change in earning potential varies by occupation, of course.
-Advanced degrees in science (medicine), technology, engineering and math often result in the highest paid positions.
-In the table below, we’ve highlighted a variety of top-paying positions often held by those with doctorate degrees.
+Advanced degrees in science, medicine, technology, engineering, and math often result in the highest paid positions.

 |Orthodontists||$208,000 or more|